junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### You can store Atmos in FLAC
 FALSE.
 Atmos for consumers is generally 12-16 channels or objects, but the FLAC codec only supports 8 fixed channels, so there's a problem.
 If you're able to "successfully" store Atmos in FLAC, you're prolly storing the legacy 7.1 presentation of THD Atmos.

+### The Home rendering is the same as cinema rendering
+FALSE.
+Home rendering may have decorrelation pre-applied to the objects depending on how big they are, and may have surround audio lowered.

 ## For Consumers

 ### There is only 1 version of the Atmos Home and DTS-X Home decoders